 Q2: What is the most critical piece of hardwiring telehealth long-term?

-HZ: While telehealth has made a name for itself this year, we now need to ensure our informatics backbones mature with these solutions, activating a secure flow of data where and when it’s needed.
+HZ: While telehealth made a name for itself in 2020, we now need to ensure our informatics backbones mature with these solutions, activating a secure flow of data where and when it’s needed.
 Telehealth’s stake in the future of patient care depends on interoperable solutions that inform data-driven decisions.
 Supporting patients in a variety of care settings requires robust data-sharing infrastructures, establishing a standard for disparate systems to more easily talk to one another, and reevaluating restrictive privacy policies that fit a brick-and-mortar, transactional care model.
 The right financial incentive and payment reforms will also be critical for the long-term hardwiring of telehealth.

 CG: For me, telehealth’s success lies in transforming how we talk about healthcare.
 We need to eliminate the word “discharge” from our vocabularies.
 That word is meant for episodic, sick care, not a continuum of care.
 Remote patient monitoring via wearables or connected devices isn’t just for after discharge to prevent a readmission – it’s for giving the provider eyes into a patient’s lived environment for proactive health management, and for giving patients a passive, convenient way to stay tethered to their providers.